 There is no “agree to disagree” on the internet, instead it tends toward “argue to insult.”
 The agreement part is totally missed since the focus ends up being on who can be the most insulting, cynical and snarky.
 In most disputes, people are so blinded by their petty arguments they don’t realize that on the actual point, which they stray so far from they all but forget it, they actually agree.

 The whole thing has me wondering why people are so obsessed with finding the things that separate us rather than the things that connect us.
 How about a balanced approach, can you imagine?

-Actions speak louder than words, but on the internet, that’s is all there are, words.
-Sure, there’s YouTube, but that is still just talking heads, more words.
+Actions speak louder than words, but on the internet, that’s all there are, words.
+Sure, there’s YouTube, but that’s still just talking heads, more words.
 The reader/viewer isn’t privy to the author/YouTubers actions on the daily.
 The vegan with the leather handbag, the environmentalist tagged in photo after photo with plastic disposable cups.

 All too often the very same people who tout their abilities as teachers or even gurus behave in ways demonstrably the opposite of who and what they are pretending to be online where they’re untethered by the codes of conduct one adheres to in the real world.
 Free speech is a basic human right, a human right where human decency is too often removed from the equation.

 Still, free speech is free speech, which means one can use whatever tactics they see fit.
 So go for it, speak your mind!
 Be free!
 That right is a wonderful thing, it has been fought over and hard won, we would be crazy not to exercise that right.
 Bear in mind though that how one does it also speaks, it speaks to what kind of a person you are, and if you’ve chosen the internet as a means to share your thoughts, they’ll always be there.
 Will they one day make an ass of you?

 Will your logic now, shaped by current culture as it is, hold up in 25 years?
 Will it hold up in 10?